-Two CVs are event sharing if both have conditions over the same domain.
-Extraction of a joint PMF from event sharing CVs works as follows.
-Given two CVs $X$ and $Y$ with similar nonoverlapping flat forms $\sum_{i= 1}^{n}(e_i\!:\to y_i)$ and $\sum_{i= 1}^{n}(e_i\!:\to z_i)$ the joint PMF for these CVs, conventionally written as $P(X = x,Y=y)$, is defined by
+Two conditional values are event sharing if both have conditions over the same domain.
+Extraction of a joint PMF from event sharing conditional values works as follows.
+Given two $V_C$ expressions $X$ and $Y$ with similar nonoverlapping flat forms $\sum_{i= 1}^{n}(e_i\!:\to t_i)$ and $\sum_{i= 1}^{n}(e_i\!:\to r_i)$ the joint PMF for these conditional values, denoted by $P(X = x,Y=y)$, is defined by